colin-anderson-g/taco-loco-backend/README.md

 Taco Loco Delivery Management Service

+Prerequisites:
+-package manager like homebrew or macports
+-Java 11

+Setup:
+brew install mvn
+mvn install in root dir
+mvn spring-boot:run

 This backend service can be started by running TacoLocoBackendApplication.java (taco-loco-backend/src/main/java/com/tacoloco/tacolocobackend/)

 This will start an Apache Tomcat service on http://localhost::8080

 The following requests can be made to the URL http://localhost::8080/deliveries

-I used Postman to for testing, but curl can be used to make requests as well
+I used Postman for testing, but curl can be used to make requests as well

 JSON inputs must be formatted as follows:

+'''
 {

   "customerName": "Example Name",